How Do I Remove Public Records From Google?

 • Birth and Death Records

-Any citizen is legally allowed to access the information from public records.
-This has been helpful not just on an individual scale but also on a business scale.
+Any citizen is legally allowed to access information from public records, which has been helpful not just on an individual level but also on a business level.

 Data Brokers Take Information From Publicly Available Records